What It Does

 • Audio: system audio capture on or off.

-The quality profiles are the setting I reach for most, because most of the time the goal is to share the recording, and most of the time I do not want to send someone a large file.
+The quality profiles are the setting I reach for most, because most of the time the recording is going straight to a friend or colleague over chat or email, and I do not want to send a large file.
 A screen recording at full fidelity is heavier than it needs to be for "here, watch this."
-The profiles let me select a lower quality that slightly reduces the file size, which makes the recording easier for a friend or colleague to download without a significant time investment on their end.
+A profile lets me step the quality down a little, which makes the file noticeably easier to download.
+Having it as a dropdown means I make that call up front instead of re-encoding later.
+There are also subtle adjustments under the hood so everything functions seamlessly, but they are not knobs I expose, because the point is that you should not have to think about them.

 image